-The Foundation for Arable Research says the latest trials of autumn sown milling wheat in Canterbury have identified several promising new cultivars.
+The Foundation for Arable Research says the latest trials of autumn-sown milling wheat in Canterbury have identified several promising new cultivars.

-The foundation also trialled 16 varieties of feed wheat from Southland to Manawatu.
+Mr Craigie says the Foundation also trialled 16 varieties of feed wheat from Southland to Manawatu.
 One called Wakanui performed particularly well on all eight sites.

 The trial results will be made available to grain growers in a booklet.